Many people prefer natural pet health care treatments for medical problems.

 The Eastern Herbal (TCVM) Approach

 The Eastern Herbal (TCVM) approach focuses on the body as a whole.

 Eastern holistic approaches to disease often include several elements of Traditional Chinese Veterinary Medicine (TCVM).

-Food therapy, acupuncture, and tui-na are often combined with herbal formulas to provide a “whole body” approach to healing.
+Vets often combine food therapy, acupuncture, and tui-na with herbal formulas to provide a “whole body” approach to healing.

 In order to understand TCVM at its most basic level, understanding terminology is mandatory.